DEFRA/fcp-defra-id-stub/README.md

 ## Using the stub in your application

-The stub has the same endpoints and expectations as the real Defra ID.
+The stub has the same endpoints and expectations as the real Defra Identity.

 The simplest way to switch between the stub is to update your application to use the well known endpoint of the stub.

-For example, let's say your application has the following environment variables for a real Defra ID instance.
+For example, let's say your application has the following environment variables for a real Defra Identity instance.

 ```
 DEFRA_ID_WELL_KNOWN_URL=https://your-account.cpdev.cui.defra.gov.uk/idphub/b2c/b2c_1a_cui_cpdev_signupsigninsfi/.well-known/openid-configuration